nidhish-nayak/trendz/README.md

 > **Note**
 > Make sure both client and server are running locally for the fullstack features to work.

+### Testing:

+Testing your code if it runs as expected can be done using the below command for server.
+Integration and Unit tests cover almost all the functionalities that are critical for the application.
+Make sure to follow `.env.example` file to get all the test cases working.

+1. Navigate to server:

+    ```bash
+    cd server
+    ```

+2. Run all test cases:

+    ```bash
+    npm test
+    ```

+3. Run individual test cases based on the describe names:

+    ```bash
+    jest -t "<Any test case describe title here>"
+    ```

 ## Technologies Used 🔧

 ### Frontend technologies: